 Paw Thame (1948–2014)

-In 1975, Paw Thame founded the Peacock Gallery in Rangoon, the first space in Burma devoted exclusively to modern art.
-Around it gathered a generation of pioneering artists, including Bagyi Aung Soe, Win Pe, and Kin Maung Yin.
-At a time when “modern art” was commonly dismissed in Burma as something akin to the “psychopathic,” Paw Thame and his circle held their ground.
-Operating within the constraints of the socialist era, they organized exhibitions—often for the diplomatic community—that introduced a new visual language through painting, batik, papier découpé, plant-based works, and early sculptural forms.
+In 1975, Paw Thame founded the Peacock Gallery in Rangoon—Burma’s first space devoted exclusively to modern art.
+At a time when modernism was widely dismissed by the public, he galvanized a core generation of pioneers, including Bagyi Aung Soe, Win Pe, and Kin Maung Yin.
+Operating under the severe political constraints of the socialist era, the group introduced a radical new visual language to the country through painting, batik, and early experimental sculpture.

 Funeral, 1976, Oil on Canvas